HillInfer: Efficient Long-Context LLM Inference on the Edge with Hierarchical KV Eviction using SmartSSD: Implementation and Experiments

 \subsection{Experiments Setting}

 \textbf{Hardware.} To closely reflect realistic PC deployment scenarios, we conduct our experiments on a Ubuntu 22.04 desktop system equipped with an NVIDIA GeForce RTX 4090 GPU, an Intel(R) Xeon(R) Platinum 8352V CPU @ 2.10GHz, 24 GB of GPU memory, 64 GB of host memory, and a 300 GB Intel SSD connected via a PCIe 4.0 interface.
-We further employ a Samsung SmartSSD as the computational storage device with Xilinx’s UltraScale+ FPGA, 4 GB DDR4, and 4 TB NAND Flash, providing a peak bandwidth of approximately 4 GB/s, which is connected to the motherboard through PCIe, as illustrated in Figure \ref{fig:hardware}.
+We further employ a Samsung SmartSSD as the computational storage device with Xilinx’s UltraScale+ FPGA, 4 GB DDR4, and 4 TB NAND Flash, providing a peak bandwidth of approximately 3.2 GB/s, which is connected to the motherboard through PCIe (3.0 interface), as illustrated in Figure \ref{fig:hardware}.

-\textbf{Models.} To evaluate the adaptability of HillInfer across different model architectures and scales, we conduct experiments using models from the LLaMA family \cite{huang2023lawyer} (LongChat 7B and LLaMA 13B), Qwen-7B \cite{bai2023qwen}, and OPT-6.7B.
-We set the output length as 128 when inferring these models without special statement.
+\textbf{Models.} To evaluate the adaptability of HillInfer across diverse model architectures and scales, we conduct experiments using models from the LLaMA family \cite{huang2023lawyer} (LongChat-7B and LLaMA-13B), Qwen-7B \cite{bai2023qwen}, and OPT-6.7B.

 \textbf{Datasets.} For evaluating model inference accuracy, we use several few-shot tasks from the LM-evaluation-harness benchmark \cite{gao2021framework}, including OpenBookQA, RTE, PIQA, COPA, and PG-19 \cite{rae2019compressive}.
-To assess long-context inference latency, we conduct experiments using LongBench \cite{bai2024longbench}.
+To assess long-context inference latency, we conduct experiments using LongBench \cite{bai2024longbench} with the context length up to 36K.

 \textbf{Baselines.} We compare HillInfer against four baseline approaches.
 (1) Full Cache: This baseline retains the entire KV cache without performing any token importance evaluation and is commonly treated as the accuracy-test baseline.
 (2) H2O-like: This approach adopts a token importance evaluation strategy similar to H2O \cite{zhang2023h2o} and employs an offloading-based mechanism for KV cache transfer.
 (3) Prefetch-based \cite{lee2024infinigen}: This baseline follows an InfiniGen-style design, performing importance evaluation and prefetching layer-wise KV data from the external storage and host memory.
 (4) LeoAM-like: This approach applies the LeoAM method \cite{sun2025breaking} for token importance evaluation and leverages the KV-Abstract to optimize KV data transfer.